hindu-comm/mail_stream_advaita-l/2016/03/advaitin_Why_only_ja/197__Bhaskar_YR.md

 Ø     I don’t think this question is appropriate in the context of this discussion.
 But, since you asked, yes, I am a student of vedAnta for the past few years, but not a fully devoted student / sAdhaka-s like your goodself and others.

-Who in this world says that nAma-rUpa (of ornament)​
+Who in this world says that nAma-rUpa (of ornament)

-​is one with gold?
+is one with gold?

 Ø    Nobody saying nAma & rUpa is one with gold but what we are saying is nAma rUpa (ornaments) donot exist apart from its kAraNa (gold).
 Though we speak of the kArya-kAraNa ananyatvaM, it only means that the kArya is only a form of the cause (kAryaM is the ‘vishesha’ darshanaM of kAraNa clarifies shankara, but it’s opposite view does not apply.  i.e. the cause is not a form of the effect.
 Again, kindly note I am not saying this, shankara clarifies this in sUtra bhAshya.

-​
 Shankara talks about 'bheda buddhi nivrutti' NOT bhedAkAra nivrutti.

 Really, so satchidAnandenra jI support this view?
 At least have a look at his works.
 He puts things very clearly.